layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 Element which detects a list of elements where

-1. the list is terminated at the end of hte list
+1. the list is terminated at the end of the list
 2. the individual elements in the list are separated by a separator

 Use this element to work with formats which